demml/opsml/docs/docs/cards/overview.md

 ### Name Uniqueness

-When registering cards, `Opsml` will check to see if a card with the same name, repository and version already exists.
+When registering cards, `OpsML` will check to see if a card with the same name, repository and version already exists.
 Therefore, name uniqueness is guaranteed at the `repository/name` level.
 Thus, different repositories can share cards with the same name.

 ### Listing Cards
 Returns a list of dictionaries.